ccao-data/data-architecture/dbt/models/shared_columns.md

 Number of landlines associated with a PIN.

 Each landlines is typically associated with an individual land rate i.e. rate varies within the PIN.
+The sum of all landline square footage _should_ be equal to the total square footage of the parcel.
+Each landline can correspond to a different land price/rate.
+NOTE: there are cases where land itself is prorated, in which case landline values may not sum to the parcel square footage.
 {% enddocs %}

 ## tieback_key_pin